 Laptop computer doesn't turn on

-Troubleshooting a laptop that does not boot can be a lot harder than a desktop because of the inability to remove hardware from the laptop.
-Below are troubleshooting steps to help identify what is keeping your laptop from turning on.
+Troubleshooting a laptop that does not turn on or boot can be a lot harder than a desktop because of the inability to remove hardware from the laptop.
+Below are troubleshooting steps to help identify what may be keeping your laptop from turning on.

 Connect the power cable